Unboxed-Software/solana-course/CONTRIBUTING.md

 ## How Can I Contribute?

-Content is controlled by the config file `course-structure.json`.
-All content is in the `content` dir sorted by the slug in `course-structure.json`.
+Content presentation is controlled by the config file `course-structure.json`.
+All content is in the `content` directory sorted by the slug in `course-structure.json`.
 Static assets are in the `assets` directory.

 ### Adding Content